u3556490/folkbucket/scottish-songs/oh-dear-me.md

 Remarks:
 - The 1st verse is slightly different, which is understandable - it was meant to be a chorus.
 - When compared to [9] there are places where the use of `IV` chord are different.
 This is because the notes being accentuated do not seem to conform to the proposed harmony.
-- Likewise, the penultimate chord to each verse should be `ii` instead of `vi` to get more "movement" from stable harmonic functions.
+- Likewise, the penultimate chord to each verse should be `ii` instead of the more obvious `vi` to get more "movement" from stable harmonic functions.
 But you do you.

 ## References